arpithparikh/documentation/csv.rst

 ========================================================== ==================================================================
 \*name                                                     The name of the appointment type
-\*length                                                   The length of the appointment type in minutes (Integer) description                                                A description of the appointment type pre_survey_id                                              The ID of a Handshake survey that the student will fill out as part of their appointment request post_survey_id                                             The ID of a Handshake survey that will be sent to the student following their appointment
+\*length                                                   The length of the appointment type in minutes (Integer) id                                                         The ID of the appointment you wish to update.
+Note this is optional and only required if you're updating appointments and know the Handshake ID.
+Normally you can get this though Handshake Insights. description                                                A description of the appointment type pre_survey_id                                              The ID of a Handshake survey that the student will fill out as part of their appointment request post_survey_id                                             The ID of a Handshake survey that will be sent to the student following their appointment